gluestack/gluestack-ui/CONTRIBUTING.md

 - Fork this repository.

-- Clone your fork of Gluestack UI:
+- Clone your fork of `gluestack/ui`:

   ```git
   git clone git@github.com:${YOUR_USERNAME}/gluestack/ui.git